Managing Slicers in Present Pro

 • Copy and paste an existing slicer from elsewhere in the presentation, or drag it onto the canvas from the Hidden Slicers panel.
 For more information, see Hidden Slicers.

-Tip: When building a new slicer in Present Pro, the slicer and its target should be selected from the same data model, otherwise an error will be returned.
-If the slicer and the target come from different data models, you may configure a model mapping in order to create a viable interaction between them.
+Tip: When adding a new slicer in Present Pro, make sure the slicer and its target come from the same data model.
+If they don’t, an error may occur.
+To connect slicers and targets from different models, set up a model mapping to enable interaction.
 For more information, see Model Mapping in Present Pro.

 Add Existing Slicers from Discover